New York-New Belfast 2020 – Speakers

-As a Global Category Manager Suzanne advises her clients on new ways to create value for their customers in an environment of rapidly changing technology, advancing automation and an increasingly customer experience driven economy.
+In her previous role as a Global Category Manager for Outsourcing and Offshoring at Chain IQ, Suzanne advised her clients on new ways to create value in an environment of rapidly changing technology, advancing automation, and an increasingly customer-experience-driven economy.

-Prior to joining Chain IQ, Suzanne spent 15 years at UBS where she led strategic sourcing teams responsible for establishing and executing on the bank’s sourcing strategy, identifying opportunities for spend reduction, cost optimization, process improvement and ensuring the effective transition, execution and sustainable performance of the bank’s outsourced portfolios.
+Prior to joining Chain IQ, Suzanne spent 15 years at UBS, where she led strategic sourcing teams responsible for establishing and executing the bank’s strategy.
+She identified opportunities to reduce spending, optimize costs, improve processes, and ensure the effective transition, execution, and sustainable performance of the bank’s outsourced portfolios.

 Suzanne has been the Chief Executive of Belfast City Council, the largest Council in Northern Ireland since 2014.
 During her time, she has built strong relationships with the private and public sector – pitching Belfast globally as a great place to live, work, visit and invest.